-The BLACK+DECKER produced some of the worse onions of the group, with a huge range of sizes, varying from practically minced to huge chunks.
-Its performance did substantially improve in our carrot test, doing just slightly worse than the top scoring model, the Breville The chop was a little on the larger side, but it was relatively even.
+The BLACK+DECKER produced some of the worse onions of the group, with a huge range of sizes varying from practically minced to huge chunks.
+Its performance did substantially improve in our carrot test.
+The chop was a little on the larger side, but it was relatively even.
 It just took a few more pulses than some of the other models to reach a quality end result.

-Our mixing test was the only metric where the BLACK+DECKER scored above average, earning a 6 out of 10.
+Our mixing test was the only metric where the BLACK+DECKER scored above average.
 We made pie crust, pizza dough, and mayonnaise from scratch.
-This model doesn't have a dough blade but still managed to make fine pizza dough, ranking just behind the Breville but surpassing both Hamilton Beach models.
-The motor sounded like it struggled a little bit, and when the ball of dough actually formed it pressed on the lid very hard, actually bending it while it was rotating around.
+This model doesn't have a dough blade but still managed to make fine pizza dough.
+The motor sounded like it struggled a little bit, and when the ball of dough actually formed, it pressed on the lid very hard, actually bending it while it was rotating around.
 However, there appeared to be no negative repercussions.

 The performance was similar when making pie crust, though it did take a little longer with this machine.
-The pie crust dough had a few dry spots when rolled out, lacking slightly behind models like the Braun or Breville in terms of consistency.
-However, this model did fail at making mayonnaise in our test.
+The pie crust dough had a few dry spots when rolled out, lacking slightly behind higher scoring models.
+The BLACK&DECKER did fail at making mayonnaise in our test.
 The blade spins too high in the bowl to make the amount prescribed in our test recipe, so while this model could effectively make mayonnaise, you would need to make a very large batch at a time.

-This model produced the worst hummus of the group, creating hummus that was by far the coarsest in texture after two and a half minutes of pureeing.
+Its score dropped back down for this series of tests; this was based on the quality of hummus, applesauce, nut butter, and tomato sauce, as judged by our panel of tasters.
+We also did a leak test with the bowl filled to the maximum line with water.
+It produced the worst hummus of the group, creating hummus that was by far the coarsest in texture after two and a half minutes of pureeing.
 It took close to an additional five minutes of pureeing time before the hummus was even close to being as smooth of some of the other models.
 This model also did a subpar job at grinding nut butter, requiring periodic scrapes of a spatula to help it on its way.
 We did note that this model is exceptionally loud, measuring in at 92.5 dBA about 3' away.
-In addition, it took about 25 minutes to complete, so making nut butter is not a task to be undertaken lightly with the BLACK+DECKER.
+In addition, it took about 25 minutes to complete, so making nut butter is not a task to be undertaken lightly with this model.